ULJ-Yale/qunex/README.md

 Change log
 ----------

-* 0.61.17 Robust parsing of integer parameters in ICAFix.
+* 0.61.17 Robust parsing of integer parameters in HCP processing commands.
 * 0.61.16 HCP Diffusion now uses pipe (|) as the extra eddy args separator.
 * 0.61.15 On some systems HCP Pipelines had trouble injecting numbers into outgoing command calls.
 * 0.61.14 Beautified and debugged extra-eddy-arg printout in HCP Diffusion pipeline.